ZainMustafaaa/BitcoinWallet/README.md

 # BitcoinWallet
-Sample Bitcoin Wallet Sync Implementation for helping beignners how to sync bitcoinj library with bitcoin network and get seed words accound address, public or private address.
+Sample Bitcoin Wallet Sync Implementation for helping beginners how to sync bitcoinj library with bitcoin network and get seed words accound address, public or private address.

 ## Permissions